News

 • The functionality of special polymers or additives at reduced cost

-• Uniform distribution of adhesive, Fiber remains a part of the structure and adds integrity, Customized sheath materials to bond various materials, Wide range of bonding temperatures, Cleaner, environmentally friendly (no effluent), Recyclable, Lamination/ molding / densification of composites.
+• Uniform distribution of adhesive and fiber remains a part of the structure and adds integrity; customized sheath materials bond various materials; a wide range of bonding temperatures, cleaner and environmentally friendly (no effluent) and recyclable processes; and lamination/molding/densification of composites are used.

 LYOCELL